Meet the USW Technical Experts: Gerry Mendoza – Born to Teach and Share His Love for Baking

-While his attitude may come naturally, Mendoza’s interest in baking first started in high school when his family got an oven with a gas range.
+While his attitude may come naturally, Mendoza’s interest in baking started in high school when his family got an oven with a gas range.

 “I started messing around with the equipment by baking simple cakes (batter type) that were manually mixed,” said Mendoza.
 “Eventually, I moved on to kneading dough to make pizza and apple strudel.”

-Mendoza was born into a large family in Baliuag, Bulacan, an agricultural town 50 kilometers north of Manila, known for growing rice, corn and other vegetables.
+Gerry Mendoza was born into a large family in Baliuag, Bulacan, an agricultural town 50 kilometers north of Manila, known for growing rice, corn, and other vegetables.
 The town is also famous for its baked product “Pandesal,” a traditional Filipino breakfast bread typically consumed after rice.
 Once at Adamson University in Manila, he received a bachelor’s degree in industrial engineering.

 “My decision to take up industrial engineering was highly influenced by my peers rather than a first choice,” said Mendoza.
 “I became quite interested in the food processing industry to the point that my final engineering feasibility study was about a chicken processing plant.”

-Upon finishing school in 1982, Mendoza started out in real estate housing development and then as a medical sales representative for a pharmaceutical company, where he says is where he gained his sales and account servicing skills.
+Upon finishing school in 1982, Mendoza started in real estate housing development and then as a medical sales representative for a pharmaceutical company, where he says is where he gained his sales and account servicing skills.
 For a short time, during economic unrest in the Philippines under martial law, Mendoza spent a few years with a small craft bakery that produced traditional Filipino breads and cakes.
 A few years later, Mendoza returned to the bakery industry and never looked back.

-“His enthusiastic personality, strong character and high esteem within the baking community and other industry partners led us to invite Gerry to join USW in 2016, and ever since he has been an absolute pleasure to work with” said Sowers.
+“His enthusiastic personality, strong character, and high esteem within the baking community and other industry partners led us to invite Gerry to join USW in 2016, and ever since, he has been an absolute pleasure to work with,” said Sowers.
 “He came to USW with more than 30 years of experience in baking and allied industries, a background that gives him a profound ability to provide relevant advice and actionable solutions to Philippine mills and end-product manufacturers.”

 As a USW Baking Consultant, Mendoza’s primary responsibility is providing technical assistance and training to commercial bakeries.